MonitSharma/LeetCode-Solutions/README.md

+---

 ## Usage

-This repository can be used in various ways:
+This repository can serve multiple purposes:

-- As a reference for Leetcode problems: Users can browse the repository to find solutions to the problems they are interested in.
-The solutions are well-commented, making it easier for users to understand the approach and implementation.

-- To improve coding skills: Users can use the solutions in this repository to learn new techniques and approaches to solving algorithmic problems.
-The code is easy to read and understand, making it a great resource for improving coding skills.

-- To contribute to the repository: Users can contribute to the repository by adding solutions to new or existing problems.
-This can help other users who may be stuck on a particular problem.
+1. **Reference**: Find solutions to Leetcode problems with clean, readable code.
+2. **Learning**: Understand new problem-solving approaches and algorithmic techniques.
+3. **Contribution**: Collaborate to expand the repository with new solutions.

+---

 ## Contributing

-Contributions to this repository are always welcome.
-Users can contribute by adding solutions to new or existing problems in any of the supported programming languages.
-Before contributing, please make sure to read the [contribution guidelines](CONTRIBUTING.md).
+Contributions are always welcome!
+Add new solutions, improve existing code, or enhance documentation.
+Before contributing, read the [Contribution Guidelines](CONTRIBUTING.md).

+---

 ## License

 This repository is licensed under the [MIT License](LICENSE).
-Users are free to use, modify, and distribute the code in this repository as long as they comply with the terms of the license.
+Feel free to use, modify, and distribute the content as per the license terms.

-## Conclusion

-Leetcode Solutions Repository is a great resource for programmers who are looking to improve their coding skills or to find solutions to Leetcode problems.
-With over 1000 solutions in different programming languages, this repository is a valuable asset for any programmer.

 ---

-# Current Stats
+## Current Stats

-Current rank : 83,730

-<li> There are new LeetCode questions every day.
-I'll keep updating them with solutions in different programming languages
+- **Rank**: 83,730
+- **Total Problems Solved**: 500+

+---

+## Stay Updated

+New solutions are added daily.
+Check back regularly for updates and stay connected!

+---